Rose Ganguzza

 Rose Ganguzza is a New York City based producer, with over 30 years of experience in the entertainment industry.

-In 2014 she founded Rose Pictures LLC a production company specializing in independent film and long and short form television.
+In 2014 she founded Rose Pictures, a production company specializing in independent film and long and short form television.

 Production work

 She is credited as producer for the 2013 film Kill Your Darlings.

 She received the title of "Godmother of NY Independent film" by the Herald de Paris.